-The newly developed RP-HPLC and UV spectroscopy method using the formulated formulation provides a simple and precise method for simultaneously determining clobetasol propionate, miconazole nitrate, and salicylic acid in an updated ointment.
-This approach was distinguished by its simplicity, rapidity, and effectiveness.
-Validation data provided excellent precision and accuracy, confirming the suggested method's reliability.
+The newly developed RP-HPLC and UV spectroscopy method, using the formulated formulation, provides a simple and precise procedure for simultaneously determining clobetasol propionate, miconazole nitrate and salicylic acid in an updated ointment.
+This approach was distinguished by its simplicity, speed and effectiveness.
+The validation data provided excellent precision and accuracy, confirming the suggested method's reliability.